Modelling the multi-wavelength emissions from PSR B1259-63/LS 2883: the effects of the stellar disc on shock radiations: Results

 We should note that the X-ray flux exhibits a fast-rise and slow-decay behaviour during the disc passages, and still remains at a high level even after the pulsar leaves the disc region.
 Tam et al. (2015) found that the declined trend of X-ray light curve can be fitted by an empirical power-law function $F(t)\propto(t-t_{\rm p})^{-0.47}$, where $t_{\rm p}$ is the peak time in light curves.
 Besides the X-ray light curves, the recent data analysis of the \textit{H.E.S.S.} II also indicated a relatively high TeV flux at several tens of days after periastron (Romoli et al. 2017).
 The high flux level observed in the X-ray and TeV light curves after the disc passages are somehow strange, since it is generally believed that the enhancements of the X-ray and TeV flux are related to the phases of the pulsar passes through the dense disc environment.
-This could be because when the pulsar exits from the disc, part of the disc matter is being accumulated at the shock due to the fast orbital motion of the pulsar, and the shock cannot expand immediately.
-Similar to Connors et al. (2002), we assume that the shock expands outwards linearly with a velocity of $V$ when it leaves the disc:
+This could be because when the pulsar exits from the disc, part of the disc matter is being accumulated at the shock owing to the fast orbital motion of the pulsar, and the shock cannot expand immediately.
+Similar to Connors et al. (2002), we assume that the shock expands outwards linearly with a velocity of $V$ when it leaves the disc, i.e.

-where $t_0$ and $r_0$ is the time and the shock distance when the pulsar leaves the disc.
-The expansion velocities adopted here are $V\simeq2\ \rm{km/s}$ and $V\simeq1\ \rm{km/s}$ after the first and second disc passages which are smaller than that used in Connors et al. (2002).
+where $t_0$ and $r_0$ are the time and the shock distance when the pulsar leaves the disc.
+The expansion velocities adopted in this paper are $V\simeq2\ \rm{km/s}$ and $V\simeq1\ \rm{km/s}$ after the first and second disc passages, which are smaller than those used in Connors et al. (2002).
 In principal, the expansion velocity is related to the sound speed of disc matter, which is given by $c_{\rm s}=\sqrt{kT/\mu m_{\rm p}}\sim10\ \rm{km/s}$.
 However, within this expansion velocity, the X-ray and TeV flux decay much faster than the observations, so we suspect the expansion velocity is smaller than $10\ \rm{km/s}$.
-This could be caused by the fact that the accumulated disc matter will be quickly cooled by the expansion process of the shock, and hence the sound speed could be smaller.
-When the pulsar leaves the disc region, we assume that the expansion of the shock is an adiabatic process (i.e., $TV^{\gamma-1}=\rm {const}.$, where $\gamma=4/3$ is the adiabatic index), and the temperature evolution of the disc matter clumps can be estimated by:
+This could be caused by the fact that the accumulated disc matter is quickly cooled by the expansion process of the shock, and hence the sound speed could be smaller.
+When the pulsar leaves the disc region, we assume that the expansion of the shock is an adiabatic process (i.e. $TV^{\gamma-1}=\rm {const}.$, where $\gamma=4/3$ is the adiabatic index), and the temperature evolution of the disc matter clumps can be estimated by

 where $T_{\rm disc}$ is the shock heating temperature of disc matter, and $r_{\rm s}$ is the shock distance given by Eq.(\ref{rx}).
 Following the similar description in Section 2, we calculate the expected X-ray and TeV emissions (the dash-dotted lines) due to the disc matter clumps at the shock when the pulsar exits from the disc region in Fig.\ \ref{fig:keV} and Fig.\ \ref{fig:TeV}, respectively.
 The declined trend of the light curves based on the model calculation is consistent with the empirical function of Tam et al. (2015).